-Inventory management is the process of having the right products, in the right quantities, at the right time to sell to customers.
+Inventory management is the process of maintaining the right products, in the right quantities, at the right time to sell to customers.
 Accurately managing inventory can increase revenue by preventing stockouts, excess inventory, and unsold products.

-If you’d rather manage inventory manually, download our free inventory management workbook:
+If you’d rather manage inventory manually, download our free inventory management workbook.

 Step 1: Choose an Inventory Management Method